Skip to Main Content

 For many students, there will be an element of choice in the papers that you study at Cambridge.
 This may be in your first term or later in your course.
 Either way, this is the exciting part of studying at university as opposed to school or college: following your interests to develop expertise in a particular area.
 If you don't get the chance to specialise straight away, think about what really excites you in your subject area so that you can be strategic with your choices when the time comes.

-For those with reading lists, you will have to choose what to read.
+For those with reading lists, you will have the opportunity to choose what to read.
 Many academic staff do not expect you to read everything on the list.
 Some may prioritise items for you, breaking them down into essential, recommended and background reading.
 With other lists it may be up to you to identify general texts as opposed to those which are more specialist and relate to a specific topic.

-Depending how much you have to do in a week, you may also have to make choices about how much effort you put into something and what will be the quality of the finished product, given the constraints on your time.
+Depending how much you have to do in a week, you may have to make choices about how much effort you put into something and what will be the quality of the finished product, given the constraints on your time.

 With thanks to: